 S4.
 Additional In silico Analysis of Potential Seed Binding Sites

 In order to assess the general applicability of our method, we refined the 7mer analysis described in section S2 by additionally running miR-Synth with default parameters* on all pairs of up-regulated genes related to 8 diseases retrieved from the GEA dataset.
-These gene sets were chosen based on the renowned relevance of the associated disease and also on their size, in order to avoid an extremely high number of pairs which would be too computationally expensive to analyze in reasonable time.
+These gene sets were chosen based on the known relevance to the associated disease and also on their [whose size?] size, in order to focus attention on the most relevant pairs.
 We thus analyzed a total of 13803 gene pairs.

 miR-Synth was able to design at least an amiR for 95% of pairs and at least 6 amiRs for 83.5% of pairs.
 We computed the average feature and repression scores of the top 6 amiRs from each set (total 78649 amiRs) and compared them with the average scores of the top 6 c-MET/EGFR amiRs that we previously validated.
 These scores are reported on Table S11 and Figure S4 depicts their comparison charts.
 The scores obtained for the GEA dataset were comparable with the scores of the c-MET/EGFR amiRs.
 In particular, this held true for features such as AU content and structural accessibility, which solely depend on the target sequence, thus confirming the results obtained with the 7mer analysis described in section S2.